 |Gravel Pit Location and Accessibility||Shungnak Gravel Map|

 The Shungnak Gravel Pit is approximately one mile west of the village of Shungnak in the center of Section 8, T17N, R8E, KRM.
 GPS coordinates recorded at the east entrance to the pit are N66°53’13.5″, W157°09’52.3″.
-The pit is accessible by an all-weather gravel road.
+The pit is accessible by a gravel road.

 About the Material